A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Methods

 \subsubsection{Heuristic rationale for bootstrap weighting}

 KBAABB's use of bootstrap weights is heuristically inspired by the approximate Bayesian bootstrap (ABB) \citep{rubin1986multiple}.
-ABB is popular for multiple imputation because it is provably ``valid,'' loosely meaning that it allows asymptotically unbiased design-based inferences under both the sampling and the nonresponse mechanisms; for details, see Chapter 4 of \citet{rubin1987multiple}.
+ABB is popular for multiple imputation because it can be proven to be ``valid,'' a technical term in the imputation literature, loosely meaning that it allows asymptotically unbiased design-based inferences under both the sampling and the nonresponse mechanisms; for details, see Chapter 4 of \citet{rubin1987multiple}.
 In Bayesian inference, one run of ABB can also be treated as one draw from a posterior distribution for the population's response values, given the survey sample and the full-population auxiliary values and using a nonparametric model for the likelihood.
-Neither ``validity'' nor Bayesian inference are central to our goal of creating an artificial population, but ABB inspired us to try bootstrap weighting, and empirically we have found it to be a success in our application; see Appendix~\ref{sec:Sensitivity}.
+Neither ``validity'' nor Bayesian inference are central to our goal of creating an artificial population, but ABB inspired us to try bootstrap weighting, and empirically we have found it to be a success in our application; see Supplementary material~\ref*{sec:Sensitivity}.

 Briefly, our bootstrap weights arise from mimicking true ABB, where we would first draw a bootstrap sample from the complete-data cases, then draw with replacement from this bootstrap sample to impute the missing cases.
 In order to reduce both bias and variance, typically ABB imputes from a smaller donor pool based on some auxiliary information.
 If we use a single NN from the bootstrap sample to define the donor pool for each recipient, around $p_b$ of recipients will have their NN from the original sample selected as their donor \citep{andridge2023adapting}.
 However, NN with true ABB is still computationally expensive for our task of generating an artificial population, as we would need to take a new bootstrap sample of the complete-case survey data for every recipient, then redo the NN search for that recipient.
 KBAABB is a computational shortcut: Use the original sample (not a resample) to find a donor pool of $k$ NNs for each recipient row separately, then use bootstrap-weighted sampling to choose one donor for that recipient.
 Under true ABB with NN, each recipient has approximately a $(1-p_b)^{j-1}\times p_b$ probability that the first $j-1$ NNs would not be in the bootstrap sample but the $j^{th}$ would be.
 (This probability becomes negligible quickly, so in practice we only find the $k=10$ NNs and select the $10^{th}$ NN with probability $1 - \sum_{j=1}^{9}(1-p_b)^{j-1}\times p_b \approx 0.000124$.)
 Thus, KBAABB's bootstrap weights approximate the process of running NN with true ABB once per recipient.